mozilla/open-leadership-framework/_articles/whitepaper.md

 The altruism and idealism of openness connect people to one another through projects and organizations that invite them to build together for social good.

 However, not every open project or organization is fully open.
 Requiring a project or organization to open everything all the time would be a high barrier to entry.
 The Open Leadership Map (shared below)  is meant to help you think intentionally and strategically about when, how, and why to work open according to the needs of your contributors and community, whether they’re employees or volunteers, and whether you’re part of a fully open, community-serving social enterprise, non-profit, or research project or something else, like a for-profit company.
 The big idea is to discover how you can lead your project or organization to be more open, inclusive, and effective in making a difference in your contributors’ lives and in the world through increasingly open practices.
+Our intent is to help you, your community, and your project be "open by design," not only "open by default."

-## What Is Open Leadership?
+## What is open leadership?

+***We think of Open Leadership as a set of principles, practices, and skills people can use to mobilize their communities to solve shared problems and achieve shared goals.*** The leadership part comes from mobilizing communities to solve problems and achieve goals.
+What makes open leadership "open," however, is the way that it shares roles and responsibilities for decision-making, content-creation, and information-sharing across a project or community.
+Open leaders develop the systems and workflows that make their projects successful with the input and participation of volunteer contributors and users who draw value from being able to freely access, adapt, and change those projects for their own needs and the needs of their communities.

-Open Leaders **design**, **build**, and **empower** contributors, projects and organizations to promote openness and social good throughout their work and across society.
-They **design**, **build**, and **empower** for **understanding**, **extensibility**, and **participation and inclusion**, the key principles of openness.
+Open Leaders **design**, **build**, and **empower** contribution pathways, projects and organizations to promote openness and social good throughout their work and across society.
+They **design**, **build**, and **empower** for **understanding**, **sharing**, and **participation and inclusion**, the key principles of openness.

 - **Design:** You plan projects for contributors and users’ specific needs and capacities.
 - **Build:** You create systems and solutions that maximize a project’s clarity, usability, and inclusiveness.
 - **Empower:** You help contributors own the work through transparency, accountability, and shared decision-making.

-The skills, competencies, and outcomes of Open Leadership can help you mobilize your community, think strategically about how to advance its work through open practices, and develop your own personal leadership style that inspires contribution and models openness.
+The skills, competencies, and outcomes of open leadership can help you mobilize your community, think strategically about how to advance its work through open practices, and develop your own personal leadership style that inspires contribution and models openness.

-The benefits of Open Leadership include improving the quality of your work, increasing its efficiency and innovation, lowering its costs, and increasing its discoverability and reach in the world (Klepel, 2017).
+The benefits of open leadership include improving the quality of your work, increasing its efficiency and innovation, lowering its costs, and increasing its discoverability and reach in the world (Klepel, 2017).
 The Hive Research Lab affirms that working open leads to improved projects, greater efficiency, increased discoverability, and a stronger public commons (Santo, Ching, Peppler & Hoadley, 2014).

 These goals and their strategic benefits might look slightly different across contexts.